nayanjain540/Function_Calling_Example/README.md

 # FunctionCalling Example
-This is a simple Python script to depict the implementation of function calling of ChatGPT
+This is a simple Python script to depict the implementation of function calling feature of ChatGPT

 Install requirements
 ```